 The government increased overall mental health funding to £11.7bn in 2014/15.
 But Mr Lamb said people with mental ill health "don't get the same right to access treatment on a timely basis that everyone else gets".
 His son was diagnosed with obsessive compulsive disorder at the age of 15 and Mr Campbell has spoken about his battle with depression.
-Inequality in care.
+Inequality in care The NHS became officially responsible for ensuring the standard of care for the mentally ill was equal to that of physically ill people in 2012.
+Analysis What causes this?
 Why is death rate rising for white, middle-aged Americans?
 Image copyright Getty Images Middle-aged white Americans are seeing rising death rates that have shocked researchers.

 Why is this happening?
 While non-whites, younger people and people in other countries are seeing falling death rates, a new study shows the reverse is happening for white men and women in the US aged 45-54.
 Covering the period from 1999 to 2013, the study by Princeton University researchers says it is particularly acute for those without a college education.
 "This change reversed decades of progress in mortality and was unique to the United States; no other rich country saw a similar turnaround," the authors wrote of their study, published in the Proceedings of the National Academy of Sciences.
 So what's believed to be behind it?
 Suicide National data sets from the US Centers for Disease Control and Prevention used in the study show that middle-aged whites are committing suicide at an unrivalled rate.
 Drug and alcohol abuse Declining mental and physical health Financial stress.
 Why We Can’t Ignore the Rise of Mental Health Problems Among Students | VICE | United Kingdom.